petrstepanov/petrstepanov.github.io/static/petr-stepanov-all.md

 * Coded a Geant4-based sumulation for studying the optimal light guide length (range 0-10 cm) for the [EM calorimeter](https://wiki.jlab.org/cuawiki/index.php/Electron-Ion_Collider_Detectors:_EEEMCal) used in the Electron-Ion-Collider (EIC) project.
 [Link to GitHub](https://github.com/petrstepanov/light-guides).
 * Used Machine Learning (ML) techniques to perform binary classification of thousands of signals from a data acquisition (DAQ) setup.
 [Link to GitHub](https://github.com/petrstepanov/dual-readout-tmva).
 * Applied CERN ROOT framework (C++) to perform statistical analysis of a significant amount (over 100 GB) of the raw experimental data of the [Kaon LT](https://redmine.jlab.org/projects/kltexp/wiki) experiment at JLab.
 [Link to GitHub](https://github.com/petrstepanov/kaonlt-fit).
-* Utilized SLURM supercomputer environment to run programs on the JLab supercomputer environment simultaneously.
+* Utilized SLURM functionality on the High-Performance Computing (HPC) environment to execute series of the simulations in parallel.
 This reduced the wall time by more than 10 times.
 * Proposed and implemented RAMDisk functionality on the development environment.
 This led to an over 50% increase in source code indexing time.
 * Set up data acquisition system that performs triggered waveform acquisition involving 3 devices - Tektronix oscilloscope, Network Attached Storage, and RedHat computer (SAMBA, Python, National Instruments NI-VISA library).
 * Contributed 100+ shifts at the Hall C in Thomas Jefferson Particle Accelerator facility for the [Pion LT project](https://redmine.jlab.org/projects/hall-c/wiki/).